 Uniqueness is the key aspect that differentiates one social media website from another.

 Let’s take gamification as one of the options to express your website individuality.
 To motivate users’ activity online, you can add a touch of cooperation and competition to your social website.

-Praise and reward users with badges, scores or level-ups for some actions.
-For example, taking quizzes, completing specific tasks, giving feedbacks, sharing their stories or sports results with the public.
-Such entertainment will encourage people to interact and visit the website more often.
+Praise and reward users with badges, scores, or level-ups for some actions.
+For example, taking quizzes, completing specific tasks, giving feedback, sharing their stories, or sports results with the public.
+Such entertainment will encourage people to interact with and visit the website more often.

 Foursquare app became famous for implementing a check-in game with badges to stimulate people’s willingness to visit places and tell the world about them.
 The app obtained huge popularity as people were actively involved in the competition.

-There are common core features like profiles, messaging, social sign in, connections, giving likes, following and being followed.
-But what makes it unique is a gamification functionality: users earn badges and virtual crystals for posting their stories about good things they did.
+There are common core features like profiles, messaging, social sign-in, connections, giving likes, following, and being followed.
+But what makes it unique is a gamification functionality: users earn badges and virtual crystals for posting their stories about the good things they did.
 The earned crystals can be donated in support of any “need” to reach a necessary number of votes.
 When a necessary number of donated crystals is collected to the need, the NPO gets the sponsor’s money.
-Such custom solution differentiates this social network from other websites.
+Such a custom solution differentiates this social network from other websites.
 On the Internet, this project was already named “Facebook of Kindness”.